 For detailed information about internship programs through ISA's partner, GlobaLinks, please visit gointernabroad.com.

-ISA's Master's Degree programs around the world allow students to enroll in a graduate program at an institution abroad while receiving the personalized support services that define ISA programs throughout the world.
+ISA's Degrees Abroad programs around the world allow students to enroll in a graduate program at an institution abroad while receiving the personalized support services that define ISA programs throughout the world.

-Our initial offering includes over 100 Master's Degree programs at 10 universities in London, Reading, Belfast, Cork, Barcelona, Granada, Madrid and Buenos Aires.
+Our initial offering includes over 100 Master's Degree programs in Australia, New Zealand, Scotland, London, Reading, Belfast, Cork, Barcelona, Granada, Madrid and Buenos Aires.
 The majority of programs can be completed in English in as little as one year and there are plenty of options for students who would like to use financial aid or apply for scholarships.
 Upon successful completion of the program, students will receive their master's diploma and academic record from the university abroad.

 The Association of Global Universities (AGU) is a division of International Studies Abroad, a NAFSA Global Partner and a recognized leader in study abroad since 1987.
 Taking advantage of a global infrastructure that includes offices and staff in over 50 cities around the world, the Association of Global Universities is in a unique position to assist all students in their pursuit of short-term and full degree programs abroad in an endless variety of fields and disciplines.